 UPDATE 3-Finland picks world's youngest PM to head women-led cabinet

-Finland's new prime minister - the world's youngest serving premier - will have a finance minister two years her junior in a new women-led coalition cabinet, party officials said on Monday.
-Sanna Marin, 34 from the dominant Social Democrats, was nominated on Sunday.
-Centre Party chief Katri Kulmuni, 32, will get the finance post when the full new cabinet is announced on Tuesday, party members said.
+Finland's new prime minister - about to become the world's youngest serving premier - will have a finance minister two years her junior in a new women-led coalition cabinet, party officials said on Monday.
+Sanna Marin, 34, from the dominant Social Democrats, was chosen by her party as the sole candidate for prime minister on Sunday.
+Centre Party chief Katri Kulmuni, 32, will get the finance post when the new cabinet is officially nominated on Tuesday, party members said.

 Political scientist Jenni Karimaki of Turku University said the new government reflected what voters had wanted in last April's election, with many new young women and men voted into parliament.
 "There are more women in the parliament's composition than ever before...Voters and citizens wish to see more women in top positions, bearing even the heaviest responsibilities the society can offer," she told Reuters.